d3rp/clima/README.md

 simplifies the schema's templating to defining just the attributes (i.e. `a` and `x` in this example).
 Those have a set way:

-        # attribute: type = default value  # Description for the --help
+        # attribute[: type] = default value  [# Description for the --help]
         a: str = 'A'  # a description

 `a` is the attribute which can be called in the code later with `c.a`.
 It has a type of 'str', default value of 'A'.
 The comment after it is parsed for the command line so it's not redundant.
+The values in square brackets `[]` are optional.
 All of these parts will be parsed for the '--help' for the subcommands of the cli, which should be defined as follows:

     @c
     class Cli: